yurisuika/Zehn/README.md

 ![color](https://raw.githubusercontent.com/yurisuika/Zehn/refs/heads/assets/color.png)

 #### Mascots
 You can give your waifu a home in your library by adding a mascot in Steam's UI folder.
-Place your PNG in `/steamui/mascots/waifu.png` and enjoy.
+Place your `waifu` image in `/steamui/mascots/` and enjoy.
+Supports JPG, GIF, and PNG file types.

 ![waifu](https://raw.githubusercontent.com/yurisuika/Zehn/refs/heads/assets/waifu.png)